andre-maree/DurableUniqueIdGenerator/README.md

 Authorization: MasterKey

-{id} - this is the new value of the counter, this can be rest to 0 or any interger value, including negatives
+{id} - this is the new value of the counter, this can be set to 0 or any interger value, including negatives

 ## DeleteResourceCounter